cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 into an SDF model plus a mapping file to catch Thing Model attributes that don't currently have SDF qualities defined (namely, `titles` and `descriptions` members used for internationalization).

-A second mapping file captures information that is instance-specific, in this case a `forms` member that binds the `status` property to a concrete CoAP resource.
+A second mapping file is more experimental in that it captures information that is actually instance-specific, in this case a `forms` member that binds the `status` property to an instance-specific CoAP resource.
 [^td-note]

+The form really should be part of the class level; defining the entire form instead of just the link in the instance information is a symptom of not yet getting the class/instance boundary right.

 [^td-note]: \\
     Namespaces are all wrong in this example.